vms3-demo-purpose/weather-program/README.md

 # Running the container
 0. Clone the repository.
 Open PowerShell (preferably with administrator rights), navigate to the `/weather-program/` directory and run the following command: `docker volume create weather` This is the volume where data will be persisted.

-1. Next, rename `.env.example` to `.env`.
-Acknowledge the warning.
-Replace the password accordingly.

-2. Lastly, start up all the containers with: `docker compose --profile all up -d`.
+1. Start up all the containers with: `docker compose --profile all up -d`.

 # Verifying that each container is running properly: